Sheridon Gumbs

-Sheridon Sohan Emmanuel Gumbs (born 25 May 2004) is an English cricketer who plays for Surrey County Cricket Club.
+Sheridon Sohan Emmanuel Gumbs (born 25 May 2004) is an English cricketer who plays for Leicestershire County Cricket Club.
 He is a left handed batsman and a leg break bowler.

 Career

 Gumbs joined the Surrey Academy in 2022.
 Previously he has been in age group cricket with the county and made his 4-day debut in Second XI cricket in 2021 against Somerset Second XI at Taunton Vale, scoring 86.
 He has also played for Slough Cricket Club.

-He made his List A debut on 14 August, 2022 against Sussex in the Royal London One-Day Cup.
-Gumbs made his maiden List A half century on 17 August, 2022 for Surrey against Somerset at The Oval.
+He made his List A debut on 14 August 2022 against Sussex in the Royal London One-Day Cup.
+Gumbs made his maiden List A half century on 17 August 2022 for Surrey against Somerset at The Oval.

 In December 2022 he was selected for the England national under-19 cricket team to play Australia in January 2023 under head coach Michael Yardy.

+After leaving Surrey, he had trials with Hampshire.

+Gumbs signed a long-term contact with Leicestershire in 2026 after a trial.
+He his made first-class debut for Leicestershire against Essex in June 2026.

+Personal life

+He studied sports management at Loughborough University.
+His older brother Shelvin Gumbs is also a cricketer.